request an appointment online.

 This is a highly specialized procedure that requires a great deal of skill on the part of the surgeon to be successful.
 Women considering this surgery should be sure the doctor performing it has a high level of experience in this procedure.

-Radical hysterectomy: The cervix, uterus, part of the vagina, the tissues surrounding the cervix (parametria) and nearby lymph nodes are removed, either through the vagina or a cut on the abdomen.
+Radical hysterectomy: The cervix, uterus, part of the vagina, the tissues surrounding the cervix (parametria) and nearby lymph nodes are removed.
 Depending on the patient’s age and the size of the tumor, she also may have a bilateral salpingo-oophorectomy (removal of the ovaries and fallopian tubes).

 Other surgery types include:

 Pelvic exenteration: If cervical cancer returns after treatment, this complex surgery may be performed.
-As well as the organs and tissues removed in a radical hysterectomy, the bladder, vagina, rectum and part of the colon are removed.
+Along with the organs and tissues removed in a radical hysterectomy, the bladder, vagina, rectum and part of the colon are removed.

 Laparoscopic retroperitoneal lymph node dissection: an advanced procedure that helps surgeons plan your surgery and determine how far the cancer has spread.

 Radiation therapy usually is used to treat cervical cancers that have spread beyond the cervix or very large lesions (larger than 4 centimeters).
-New radiation therapy techniques and remarkable skill allow MD Anderson doctors to target tumors more precisely, delivering the maximum amount of radiation with the least damage to healthy cells.
-Radiation therapy may also be used instead of surgery.
-Sometimes it is necessary after surgery to treat cancer that has spread or to reduce the risk that a cancer will come back.
+It may also be used instead of surgery.
+Sometimes it is necessary to deliver radiation therapy after surgery to treat cancer that has spread or to reduce the risk that a cancer will come back.

-- Internal radiation therapy implants (brachytherapy) are inserted through the vagina into the cervix, where they are placed next to the tumor.
-The implants stay in place for a few days while you stay in the hospital.
-High-dose treatment, which involves leaving the radioactive material in place for a few minutes each time, may be done on an outpatient basis.
+Internal radiation therapy implants deliver radiation via an applicator that is inserted through the vagina.
+The implants may be inserted under general anesthesia.
+High-dose treatment, which involves the delivery of brachytherapy treatment for a few minutes each time, may be done on an outpatient basis.

 Chemotherapy